 Wake up to fresh coffee and a wholesome breakfast before cruising back to Halong City.
 En route the junk weaves through strange-shaped rock formations that invite comparisons from fighting cocks to dragons.
 After another wonderful fresh seafood lunch (early) on board disembark at the dock at Halong City at around 11h00am.
 Transfer back to Hanoi.
 Trip ends.

-Hiking Vietnam specializes in tailor-making private guided trekking hiking tours in Vietnam.
-This Sapa Halong Bay 6 Days Tour is only a sample itinerary that can be further customized to better fit your personal requirements.
-Just follow this trip or contact us for designing your own itinerary.
+Hiking Vietnam specializes in tailor-making trekking and hiking vacations in Vietnam.
+With a dedicated team of senior travel consultants, hiking tour specialists, experienced English-speaking tour leaders, local H’mong, Thai, Tay guides, cooks, porters we can design any trekking, hiking, walking option for any age and budget.
+This Sapa Halong Bay 6 Days Tour is only a sample that can be further customized to better fit your personal requirements.
+Just follow this itinerary or contact us for designing your own adventure.

 Occasionally our tour itineraries are updated during the year to incorporate improvements stemming from past travelers’ comments and our own research.
 The information given in this itinerary may be slightly different to that in the service proposal.
 It’s very important that you print and review a final copy of your itinerary a couple of days prior to travel, in case there have been changes that affect your plans.
 If you have any queries, please contact us.
 We are here to help you!